bellgutu/Proof-Ledger/SPECIFICATIONS.md

 ## 1. Project Overview

 **ProfitForge** is an AI-powered cryptocurrency trading and portfolio management platform designed to provide users with a competitive edge in the DeFi market.
-It combines real-time market data, simulated trading environments, direct DeFi protocol interaction, and a suite of advanced AI-powered analytical tools.
+It combines real-time market data, on-chain trading environments, direct DeFi protocol interaction, and a suite of advanced AI-powered analytical tools.

 The platform is architected as a modern, full-stack web application built on a robust and scalable technology stack, prioritizing user experience, security, and performance.